UK Brexit Secretary David Davis Resigns in Wake of Cabinet’s Adoption of May’s Plan

 May is reported to have adopted a rather staunch stance on her plan, with The Times reporting, without citing sources, that she told senior allies she would fire Foreign Secretary Borish Johnson in the event that he might try “to undermine the peace deal”.

-Environment Secretary Michael Gove is reported to be the favourite to replace David Davis as Brexit Secretary in the May Cabinet.
+Environment Secretary Michael Gove is reported to be the favorite to replace David Davis as Brexit Secretary in the May Cabinet.

 (Banner image: 10Downing Street on Twitter)